symfony/symfony-docs/guides/internals/profiler.rst

 When enabled, the Symfony2 profiler collects useful information about each request made to your application and store them for later analysis.
-Use the profiler in the development environment to help you debug your code and enhance performance; use it in the production environment to explore problems after the fact.
+Use the profiler in the development environment to help you to debug your code and enhance performance; use it in the production environment to explore problems after the fact.